ctfdavis/use-next-query-params/README.md

             value: name,
             onChange: (value: string) => {
                 // Do something with the value
-                // Typically, you would deserialize the value from the url query to the desired state setName(yourDeserializationFunctionForStrings(value));
+                // Typically, you would deserialize the value from the URL query to the desired state setName(yourDeserializationFunctionForStrings(value));
             },
             onReset: () => {
                 // Do something when the value is reset
-                // This will happen when `mode` is set to `reset` and the query parameter is removed from the url
+                // This will happen when `mode` is set to `reset` and the query parameter is removed from the URL
                 // Typically, you would update the state to its default value setName('John Doe');
             },